How to Recover Deleted Files on Mac

 Recover deleted files from SD or other kinds of memory cards by using your Mac’s card reader.

-Effortlessly recover various RAID configurations, including those commonly used in Linux, Windows, and Mac environments.
+Effortlessly recover various RAID configurations and NAS systems, commonly used in Linux, Windows, and Mac environments.

 Android & iOS devices